Toshihiko-tan/Toshihiko-tan/README.md

 🎸 I am the bassist/guitarist of a student band at UofM.

-🗡️ Kendo is my favorite sport.
+🗡️ Kendo is my favorite sport; I got my Shodan (first degree black belt) in 2025.

 <!--
 **Toshihiko-tan/Toshihiko-tan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.